 Idaho– Famous Idaho Potato Marathon and Half Marathon.
 My post is here: Famous Potato Half Marathon, Idaho-42nd state.
 Gorgeous race through a canyon at the start with the finish in beautiful Boise.
 How can you go wrong with a potato bar at the end of a race?
 Seriously, this one ranks pretty high on my list.

 Arkansas– White River Marathon and Half Marathon.
 My post is here: White River Half Marathon, Cotter, Arkansas-44th state.
-This is the last half marathon I’ve run and it’s one of the fastest courses I’ve ever run.
+This was an extremely fast course.
 Admittedly Cotter isn’t not the easiest place to get to but just fly into Little Rock, Arkansas; Springfield, Missouri; or Branson, Missouri (compare prices) and get a rental car.
 This is a small, low-key race with tons of post-race food and some of the friendliest people you’ll meet.
 If you’re into race bling, the medal is enormous and race shirt is nice.

 Runner-up: North Dakota– Bismarck Marathon and Half Marathon.
 My post is here: Bismarck Marathon, North Dakota-16th state.
 Why a runner-up you may ask?
 Well, to be completely honest, I didn’t care for Bismarck or the parts of North Dakota that we saw.
 I found the race to be pretty average; not bad per se but nothing special either.
 For those reasons, I’ll include it here.
 Like I said in my post on the race (link above), if you happen to find yourself in Bismarck and would like to knock off a race in North Dakota, this one’s not a bad one.
 Or, if you’re a 50-stater and need to run a race in North Dakota, this one will fit the bill.